tutulino/Megaminer/readme.md

-AHASHPOOL -- Anonymous, autoexchange to selected coin in config.txt ALTMINER -- Anonymous, no autoexchange, must set a wallet for each coin BLOCKSFACTORY -- registration required, one registration for all pools, no autoexchange FLYPOOL -- Anonymous, manual mode only
+AHASHPOOL -- Anonymous, autoexchange to selected coin in config.txt ALTMINER -- Anonymous, no autoexchange, must set a wallet for each coin BLAZEPOOL -- Anonymous, autoexchange to selected coin in config.txt BLOCKSFACTORY -- Registration required, one registration for all pools, no autoexchange FLYPOOL -- Anonymous, manual mode only
 HASHREFINERY -- Anonymous, autoexchange to selected coin in config.txt ITALYIIMP -- Anonymous, autoexchange to selected coin in config.txt MININGPOOLHUB -- registration required, autoexchange to selected coin on pool´s web.
 NANOPOOL -- Anonymous, no autoexchange, must set a wallet for each coin NICEHASH-- Anonymous, autoexchange to BTC
-SUPRNOVA -- registration required, one registration for all pools except bitcoin cash, no autoexchange UNIMINING -- No registration, No autoexchange, need wallet for each coin on config.txt WHATTOMINE (virtual) - Based on statistics of whattomine, it use MPH and Suprnova servers to mine most profitable coin, you must configure wallets on config.cfg and also have an account on Suprnova to us
+SUPRNOVA -- Registration required, one registration for all pools except bitcoin cash, no autoexchange UNIMINING -- No registration, No autoexchange, need wallet for each coin on config.txt WHATTOMINE (virtual) - Based on statistics of whattomine, it use MPH and Suprnova servers to mine most profitable coin, you must configure wallets on config.cfg and also have an account on Suprnova to us
 YIIMP -- Anonymous, no autoexchange, must set a wallet for each coin